artifacthub/hub/docs/security_report.md

 - *I can't see the security report for my package*

-Please make sure your images are **publicly available** and **not using the latest tag**.
+Please make sure your images are **publicly available**.
 If your repository has just been added to Artifact Hub, it may take up to *30 mins* for it to be indexed.
 Once it has been indexed, it may take up to *15 extra minutes* for the initial security report of your packages to be generated.
 If you don't see it after **an hour** and the images your package lists meet the requirements, please file an [issue](https://github.com/artifacthub/hub/issues).